Lee Wai Sze: 2021

 At the 2020 Summer Olympics, Lee competed in both sprint and Keirin.
 In the keirin event, she lost in her heat in the first round but won in the repechage to advance to quarterfinals.
 She finished first in her quarterfinal heat to advance to the semifinals.
 However, she finished 5th in her heat and competed in the B Final for placement.
 She finished 8th overall in this event.
 In the sprint event, Lee advanced to 1/16 finals but lost to Katy Marchant of Great Britain to fall into the repechage.
 She won in the repechage and advanced to 1/8 final.
 She won in 1/8 final and quarterfinal.
 In the semifinals, she lost to Olena Starikova from Ukraine and had to race in the bronze medal match against the reigning world champion Emma Hinze of Germany.
-She won the bronze medal match and became the only Hong Kong Olympian with medals from different Olympic Games.
+She won the bronze medal match and became the first Hong Kong Olympian with medals from different Olympic Games.